rahulLiving/RecipeAllocation/README.md

 ### Introduction

-The project contains the implementation of recipe allocation algorithms for the default orders.
+The project contains the implementation of recipe allocation algorithm for the default orders.
 It return a **Boolean** value representing if the constraints imposed are satisfied or not.

 ### Algorithm